Helpful Tips and Facts to Know if You’re Traveling to Slovenia

 Pros:

-• It may be easier to park off season as well!
-Piran is unique in that only certain cars are allowed in the main part of town by its harbor.
+- It may be easier to park off-season as well!
+Piran is unique because only certain cars are allowed in the main part of town by its harbor.
 Everyone else has to park in a parking garage and take a shuttle to the town center – even most people who work there.
 The garage is less full during off-peak times.
-(Luckily our hotel came with free parking and we were able to unload our bags in front of the hotel with our rental car then run the car to the parking garage afterwards and take the shuttle back to the hotel.)
+(Luckily, our hotel came with free parking, and we could unload our bags in front of the hotel with our rental car, then run the car to the parking garage afterward and take the shuttle back to the hotel.)

 Cons:

-• It's cold and windy in the off season.
+- It's cold and windy in the off-season.
 We were very glad to have scarves and gloves to pair with our winter coats.
 I can imagine vacationers walking around in tank tops and cute skirts during the warm, peak season.
 Yet mid-November was COLD.
-Luckily the sun was shining and it's hard to tell 80 degree weather from 40 depress in our photos!
+Luckily the sun was shining, and it's hard to tell 80-degree weather from 40 depressed in our photos!

 Traditional Food in Slovenia

-The food in Slovenia is baller.
-I dream of their dumplings weekly since having traveled there.
+The food in Slovenia is so good!
+I dream of their dumplings often since traveling there.
 (And they're not like Asian dumplings, but a roll cut into slices.)

 Lunch is the big meal of the day for Slovenian residents but of course if you're American, like us, you're used to big dinners.
 We say there's no need to choose – have a hearty lunch and dinner.